Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 Open MPI containers are currently not well supported on LUMI and we do not recommend using them.
 We only have a partial solution for the CPU nodes that is not tested in all scenarios, and on the GPU nodes Open MPI is very problematic at the moment.
-This is due to some design issues in the design of Open MPI, and also to some piece of software that recent versions of Open MPI require but that HPE only started supporting recently on Cray EX systems and that we haven't been able to fully test.
+This is due to some design issues in the design of Open MPI and what it expects from a network fabric library, and also to some piece of software to interact with the resource manager that recent versions of Open MPI require but that HPE only started supporting recently on Cray EX systems and that we haven't been able to fully test.
-Open MPI has a slight preference for the UCX communication library over the OFI libraries, and until version 5 full GPU support requires UCX.
+Open MPI has a slight preference for the UCX communication library over the OFI libraries, and until version 5 full GPU support required UCX.
 Moreover, binaries using Open MPI often use the so-called rpath linking process so that it becomes a lot harder to inject an Open MPI library that is installed elsewhere.
 The good news though is that the Open MPI developers of course also want Open MPI to work on biggest systems in the USA, and all three currently operating or planned exascale systems